The Voice of Merrill: Production

-It was made at Twickenham Studios with some location shooting around London.
-The film's sets were designed by the art director Wilfred Arnold.
+The film was made at Twickenham Studios with some location shooting around London, with sets designed by art director Wilfred Arnold.
+It was produced by Tempean Films, the company owned by the film's producers Monty Berman and Robert S. Baker, which between the late 1940s and the late 1950s specialised in turning out low-budget B-movies as unpublicised second-features for the UK cinema market.

+Release

+On its release, The Voice of Merrill was recognised by its distributors, Eros Films, as unusually sophisticated and stylish for a B-movie, and was elevated to the status of co-feature in cinemas.

 Critical reception

 The Monthly Film Bulletin wrote: "This long drawn-out murder fails to keep up the suspense despite its many twists.
 Edward Underdown underacts almost heroically; Valerie Hobson goes through most of the film with a fixed, impish smile and James Robertson Justice suggests as [sic] a very pale copy of Monty Woolley.
 Producers of this type of film really ought to avoid dialogue like, 'Unbelievable, isn't it?' – 'That's putting it mildly!'."

 Kine Weekly wrote: "James Robertson Justice tends to overact as the cynical Jonathan and Edward Underdown is a bit too doleful as Hugh – but Valerie Hobson never loses her composure as the attractive yet calculating Alycia, and she soon rallies the team and tightens up the plot.
 The concluding chapters are first class theatre and tension mounts right to the surprise and salutary finale."